*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 • Yak Yarn For something truly exotic, try knitting with yak!
 The shaggy Mongolian beast products incredibly soft, warm yarn that's breathable and suitable for knitters with allergies to normal wool.
 Yak can shed small fibres, and its stitch definition is not as clear as other yarns, so it's not the best for cables or fancy lace.
 However, for many other knitting projects, it's hard to beat this luxury fibre.

-What are the best types of yarn for knitting?
+What are the best yarns for knitting?

 It depends on what you're going to be knitting.
 You should always consider the properties of the yarn and how they'll interact with your project.
 For example, a soft, drapey alpaca yarn makes a lovely scarf but may droop and sag if knitted into a jumper; you'd be better off choosing merino or regular wool, which has more body.
 If you're making a project with cables, look for a yarn with good stitch definition, and avoid fuzzy fibres like mohair, as all your hard work will disappear.

-What are the best types of yarn for crochet?
+What are the best yarns for crochet?

-This will depend on what you're making.
+Again, this will depend on what you're making.
 A lightweight summer top, a popular project for many crocheters, is usually best made from soft, breathable cotton.
 If you're making a large granny square blanket, you'll probably find that a cosy wool is the best choice.

 Also in Yarn Guides